brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

-The fundamental difference between RPC and REST or GraphQL is that RPC is schemaless whereas.
-We will now discuss the implication of the schema approach versus the schemaless approach.
+This document

-We illustrate the difference between RPC and REST/GraphQL by discussing when
-REST/GraphQL is required for a to-do list implementation.
+illustrates the differences between RPC and REST/GraphQL by discussing a to-do list implementation.

 Let's imagine we have a database filled with to-do items: